orsolyabus/backend-test/README.md

 ```

 Things to keep in mind:
-* What should happen if an invalid Title ID is provided?
+* What should happen if an invalid Workstation ID is provided?
 * What should happen if we pass an invalid `include` parameter
 * How can we be sure that everything is working?